ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 The HCI driver is split in two entities: one which handle HCI communication with the Bluetooth module and the other handling the initialization, reset sequence and memory dedicated for the Bluetooth controller.

-More information about the architecture can be found in the [HCI abstraction architecture](HCIAbstraction.md) document.
+More information about the architecture can be found in [HCI abstraction architecture](HCIAbstraction.md).

 #### HCITransport